devtechster/grad-final/README.md

 To help fellow decision makers , team management, stakeholders to analyze and select best players for their teams.

 #### Vision
 This continuously refining and expanding this project even after the course, and I'd love to hear your thoughts and suggestions!
-If you have any ideas or feedback, please don't hesitate to reach out to any of us. :eyes:
+If you have any ideas or feedback, please don't hesitate to reach out to me. :eyes:

 ## Related links: